cvs-health/testilo/README.md

 ### Introduction

 Testaro executes jobs and produces reports of test results.
+A report is identical to a job (see the example above), except that:
+- The acts contain additional data recorded by Testaro to describe the results of the performance of the acts.
+Acts of type `test` have additional data describing test results (successes, failures, and details).
+- Testaro also adds a `jobData` property, describing information not specific to any particular act.

+Thus, a report produced by Testaro contains these properties:
+- `id`
+- `what`
+- `strict`
+- `timeLimit`
+- `acts`
+- `sources`
+- `creationTime`
+- `timeStamp`

-Testilo can add scores to those reports.
-In this way, each report can not only detail successes and failures of individual tests but also assign scores to those results and combine the partial scores into total scores.
+Testilo can add scores to a report.
+In this way, a report can not only detail successes and failures of individual tests but also assign scores to those results and combine the partial scores into total scores.
+The scores are contained in a new `score` property that Testilo adds to a report.

 The `score` module scores a report.
 Its `score()` function takes two arguments:
 - a scoring function
 - a report object

-The `multiScore` module scores all the reports in the `process.env.REPORTDIR_RAW` directory.
-The `multiScore()` function in that module takes one argument: a scoring function.
+The `multiScore` module scores a collection of reports.
+Its `multiScore()` function takes two arguments: a scoring function and a collection of reports.

-The scoring function defines the scoring rules.
+A scoring function defines scoring rules.
 The Testilo package contains a `procs/score` directory, in which there are modules that export scoring functions.
 You can use one of those scoring functions, or you can create your own.

 ### Invocation